Federal prosecutors view Dakota Blaze Dyer as a victim in its drug trafficking case against Thomas Malone Jr. and nine other defendants.

 “It’s not like a victory to me,” said Dyer.
 “There is nothing that will ever help you heal from the death of your child.”

-Malone, of Roswell, is the husband of former Sandy Springs solicitor Jeannine Malone.
-She was let go from her position, Wednesday, when city officials learned of her husband’s legal problems, after one month on the job.
+Malone, of Roswell, is the husband of former Sandy Springs solicitor Jeannine Malone. , after one month on the job.

 Thomas Malone pleaded guilty to “Conspiracy to Distribute a Schedule 1 Controlled Dangerous Substance.”
 According to a federal indictment from the Western District of Louisiana, Malone and Drew T. Green, also of Roswell, operated a business called NutraGenomics in Alpharetta and distributed the synthetic compound used to make “Mr. Miyagi” to businesses across the country.